-The ASC group was part the Participation, Power and Social Change (PPSC) programme at IDS, and was coordinated by Irene Guijt from Learning by Design, in the Netherlands.
+The ASC group was coordinated by Irene Guijt from Learning by Design, in the Netherlands.
 This initiative had emerged from earlier discussions in Canada between US-based activists and evaluators and Southern development professionals, seeking to construct exchanges that could help strengthen social change work.
 The North American discussions have continued in parallel as the ‘Learning Group on Organizational Learning and Organizational Development’ under the guidance of Vicki Creed, with Andy Mott and Francois Pierre-Louis.

 - Samba, E., (2007) Sauti Ya Wanawake (pdf).
 Kenya: ActionAid International Kenya